chance2424/KaseiCoin-Crowdsale/README.md

 # KaseiCoin-Crowdsale

-Creating a python ledger to store and view transactions
+create a fungible token that is ERC-20 compliant and that will be minted by using a Crowdsale contract from the OpenZeppelin Solidity library.

+The crowdsale contract that you create will manage the entire crowdsale process, allowing users to send ether to the contract and in return receive KASI, or KaseiCoin tokens.
+Your contract will mint the tokens automatically and distribute them to buyers in one transaction.
 ---

 ## Technologies

-This program was created using Python and Streamlit
+This program was created using Solidity and Remix ethereum

 ---